nikhilweee/shis/README.md

 There.
 You can now head over to http://0.0.0.0:7447/ (Or use your public IP instead).

 # Preview
-Here's a glimpse of what you can expect to see.
+Here's an example of what you can expect to see.

 ![Demo](https://raw.githubusercontent.com/nikhilweee/shis/main/static/demo.png)